AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 - *name*:
 - *time_scalar*: Linear time scalar applied to clip.
 2.0 = double speed, 0.5 = half speed.

+Note that adjusting the time_scalar of a :class:`~LinearTimeWarp` does not affect the duration of the item this effect is attached to.
+Instead it affects the speed of the media displayed within that item.

 ### Gap.1

 *full module path*: `opentimelineio.schema.Gap`